 When to Plant New Potatoes

 Potatoes are best started in the cool season.
-Tubers form best when soil temperatures are between 60 and 70 degrees Fahrenheit.
+Tubers form best when soil temperatures are between 60 and 70 degrees F.(16-21 C.).
 The two periods when to plant new potatoes are spring and summer.
 Plant early season potatoes in March or early April and late season crops are started in July.
 Early season plantings that sprout can be damaged by rogue freezes but will bounce right back as long as soils stay warm.

 Planting New Potatoes

 Potatoes can be started from seed or seed potatoes.
 Seed potatoes are recommended because they have been bred to resist disease and are certified.
 They will also provide you with the earliest and fullest harvest when compared to seed started plants.
 The methods for how to grow new potatoes varies only slightly by variety.
-As a general rule growing new potatoes requires well drained soils with plenty of organic matter incorporated.
+As a general rule, growing new potatoes requires well drained soil with plenty of organic matter incorporated.
 Growing new potatoes requires plenty of water to fuel production of the tubers.

 When to Harvest New Potatoes

 Young tubers are sweet and tender and can be dug from near the surface of the soil where the underground stems are layered and produce the spuds.
 Harvest new potatoes at the end of the season with a spading fork.
-Dig down 4 to 6 inches around the plant and pull out the potatoes.
-When growing new potatoes keep in mind that the majority of the spuds will be close to the surface and your digging should be as cautious as possible to avoid damage.
+Dig down 4 to 6 inches (10-15 cm.) around the plant and pull out the potatoes.
+When growing new potatoes, keep in mind that the majority of the spuds will be close to the surface and your digging should be as cautious as possible to avoid damage.

 Storing New Potatoes